def-gthill/sils/README.md

 <img src="cluster_real.png" alt="A much taller but still noisy dendrogram" width="70%"/>

+### Two Clusters

-This suggests a natural division of the world's languages into two
+Thie above diagram suggests a natural division of the world's languages into two
 groups:

 <img src="cluster2.png" alt="200 points on a world map, some yellow and the rest black" width="100%"/>